Koli

 About Koli

-Koli National Park encompasses 30 square kilometers of spectacular lake and hill landscape in eastern Finland, dominated by the iconic Koli hills rising dramatically above Lake Pielinen.
-Established in 1991, the park protects Finland's most celebrated national landscape, featuring ancient hills reaching 347 meters elevation that offer panoramic vistas across the vast lake dotted with countless islands.
-The Koli hills are among Finland's oldest geological formations, composed of quartzite bedrock over 2 billion years old that has resisted erosion while surrounding rocks wore away.
+Koli National Park encompasses 30 square kilometres of spectacular lake and hill landscape in eastern Finland, dominated by the iconic Koli hills rising dramatically above Lake Pielinen.
+[1] Established in 1991, the park protects Finland's most celebrated national landscape, featuring ancient hills reaching 347 metres above sea level that offer panoramic vistas across the vast lake dotted with countless islands.
+Ukko-Koli, the highest peak, rises 253 metres above the surface of Lake Pielinen.
+The Koli hills are among Finland's oldest geological formations, composed of quartzite bedrock approximately 1.8 billion years old that has resisted erosion while surrounding rocks wore away.
 The park includes diverse habitats from lakeshore meadows and deciduous groves to summit heaths and old-growth forests, creating ecological variety within a relatively small area.
-Koli holds profound cultural significance in Finnish national identity, having inspired countless artists, composers, and writers, and is often called "Finland's national landscape," symbolizing the essence of Finnish nature and spirit.
+Koli holds profound cultural significance in Finnish national identity, having inspired artists including Jean Sibelius and Eero Järnefelt, and is celebrated as Finland's national landscape.

 Wildlife Ecosystems

 The park hosts typical Finnish forest wildlife including moose, lynx, and various deer species.
-Bird enthusiasts can spot numerous species including the Siberian Jay, Three-toed Woodpecker, and various owls.
+Bird enthusiasts can spot numerous species including the Siberian jay, three-toed woodpecker, and various owls.
 The old-growth forests provide essential habitats for endangered species, particularly insects and fungi that depend on dead wood.
 Lake Pielinen supports a diverse aquatic ecosystem.

 Flora Ecosystems